 Can you evangelize oysters?

-If you ask Mike Arguelles, you'll not only get a fervent "yes!", but also a freshly shucked French Hermit.
+If you ask Cecelia, you'll not only get a fervent "yes!", but also a freshly shucked French Hermit.

-“Tending oysters is work that I enjoy...can’t say that about most of the other jobs I have had.” – Bob
+“Tending oysters is work that I enjoy...can’t say that about most of the other jobs I have had.” – Cecelia

-Robert Smith loves oyster farming.
-He loves being out on the water, tending the oysters so much that he left his real job as a civil engineer for one of our coastal cities to work on his farm full time.
-Robert will tell you that his reason for farming oysters off the Mississippi Gulf coast is the joy he receives from watching how fast tiny oysters, called seed, grow and being able to nurture them until they are ready for sharing with people who love to eat oysters.
+Cecelia will tell you that her reason for farming oysters off the Mississippi Gulf coast is the joy she receives from watching how fast tiny oysters, called seed, grow and being able to nurture them until they are ready for sharing with people who love to eat oysters.

-Robert finds oyster farming hard work but rewarding because he knows he is growing something in the wild that helps feed people.
+Cecelia finds oyster farming hard work but rewarding because she knows she is growing something in the wild that helps feed people.

-"The Lee Family’s involvement in oyster farming has developed from a general love of the water and Stephen’s passion for growing and nurturing new things." – Lesley
+French Hermit involvement in oyster farming has developed from a general love of the water and passion for growing and nurturing new things to saving our shorelines

-Lesley is the planner and organizer of the team.
-As a chemical engineer for BASF Corporation, Lesley aims to provide structure and organization for the farm.
+- Cecelia aims to provide structure and organization for the farm.
 She manages spreadsheets and tracking apps to document things like seed & gear purchases, oyster growth rates, farm cleaning schedules, and plenty more.
-Their goal is to be a part of the revitalization of the oyster industry in MS by advancing the practice and concept of oyster aquaculture.
+Her goal is to be a part of the revitalization of the oyster industry in Mississippi by advancing the practice and concept of oyster aquaculture.
+As the official Gulf Coast distributor of Intermas oyster bags she participates in many restoration projects.
+Click < WLOX> to watch.